nimu77/testlab2_existingtable/README.md

 # Creating an App based on Existing Tables for Oracle Autonomous Cloud Service

-This lab walks you through uploading a spreadsheet into an Oracle database table, and then creating an application based on this new table.
-You will then play with the Interactive Report and improve the attached form.
-Lastly, you will add a Calendar page and then link it to the existing form page.

-*Rather than trying to email a spreadsheet to gather information from different people, simply create an app in minutes, and email the URL.
-This single source-of-truth, multi-user, secured, scalable app is so much better than having 20 (incomplete) spreadsheets!*
+This lab walks you through creating an application based on existing tables in your Oracle Database.
+Go from zero to hero in a ridiculously short period of time!

 Please note this lab assumes that you already have the Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing – Serverless (ATP-S) service provisioned.